omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 Vaults are used to deposit funds and, indirectly, to withdraw funds via the exit game.

 ## Vault contract
-Each vault is a contract holding the custody of the transferred token to Plasma Framework.
-Each vault would have its own `vaultId` as an identifier used in the Plasma Framework.
-One can retrieve the vault's address by calling the `PlasmaFramework` with the `vaultId`:
+A vault is a contract that holds custody of tokens transferred to the Plasma Framework.
+Each vault has a unique `vaultId` as an identifier used in the Plasma Framework.
+You can retrieve a vault's contract address from the  `PlasmaFramework`:

 `PlasmaFramework.vaults(vaultId)`

 ### Vault Id
-Followings are the `vaultId` as in currently deployed vault contracts:
+These are the `vaultId`s of the currently deployed vault contracts:
 - ETH vault: 1
 - ERC20 vault: 2